iswoody2/Tip_calculator-/README.md

-Tip Calculator Project - README 🧾💰
+Tip Calculator Project 🧾💰

 📌 Purpose

-This project, My Resume Capstone Project, is designed to demonstrate my coding skills while solving a real-world problem.
+This project, Tip Calculator Project, is designed to demonstrate my coding skills while solving a real-world problem.
 It's a simple yet practical application for calculating how much each person owes when splitting a bill, including a tip.
 Perfect for dining out with friends or colleagues!

 🛠️ Technologies Used